If you need an easy Italian meal, look no further than this flavor packed chicken cacciatore. And the leftovers, are even better!!

 Preheat oven to 375.
 Pat dry chicken thighs with paper towel.
 Season with salt and pepper.
 Heat saute pan over medium heat.
 When hot, add 2 Tbsp butter, and coat pan.
 Add in chicken thighs, skin down if they have skin, and allow to brown.
 Flip and allow to brown – about 2 minutes each side.
 Remove chicken and place into baking dish.
 Repeat with remaining chicken thighs.
 Use additional butter if needed.

-In the same saute pan, add in remaining 2 Tbsp butter, and add in peppers, and onion.
+In the same saute pan, add in remaining 2 Tbsp butter, and add in peppers, mushrooms, and onion.
 Allow the peppers and onion to soften.
 Stir in minced garlic, tomatoes, and tomato paste.
 Season with thyme and oregano.
 If the mixture looks too thick, add in white whine or chicken broth until a sauce forms in the bottom of the pan.
 Bring the mixture to a simmer.
-Then pour over the chicken in the baking dish.
+Add in the olives, then pour over the chicken in the baking dish.

 Cover with foil, and place in the oven to bake for 20 minutes, or until the chicken registers 165 on an instant read thermometer.